St. Thomas Aquinas College Data & Information Overview

 The overall diversity score for STAC is 82.07 out of 100, meaning that is is more diverse than most schools in the country.

 How Much Does St. Thomas Aquinas College Cost?overall average net price of STAC is $20,827.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of STAC, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At STAC, approximately 71% of students took out student loans averaging $8,460 a year.
-That adds up to $33,840 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At STAC, approximately 71% of students took out student loans averaging $7,601 a year.
+That adds up to $30,404 over four years for those students.

 Location of St. Thomas Aquinas College

 |Address:||125 Rte 340, Sparkill, NY 10976-1050|

 St. Thomas Aquinas College Majorsstudents from 29 majors graduated from St. Thomas Aquinas College.
 Of these students, 260 received undergraduate degrees and 76 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.